Arronk/My-Coding-Journey/log.md

 the required pass rate to finish the course.
 I was quite dissappointed with this course and thought the previous Udemy Course was leagues ahead of it so I just skimmed through it and did not give it too much of my time.

+## Day 78: 25.06.2018

+### Progress: Travel day so just watched some Cyrbary Vids and did JS exercises on FCC

+Spent most of the day on the plane so just going to focus on tackling some JS exercises on FCC and watch a few Cybrary Vids then call it a day.
+Music with CS50 will be the focus of this week.